TalkAI/facial-emotion-recognition-gluon/README.md

 * Download FER dataset `fer2013.tar.gz` from - https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data

-Note: You cannot download the dataset with wget.
-You have register on Kaggle and download the dataset due to licence criteria.
+Note: You cannot download the dataset with `wget`.
+You have to register on Kaggle and download the dataset due to licencing issue.

 * Extract the tar file - `fer2013.tar.gz`
 * Copy `fer2013.csv` dataset to `facial-emotion-recognition-gluon/data` directory.
 * Generate `FER+` train/test/validation dataset from downloaded `FER` data.

 ```
+    # -d : path to "data" folder in this repository.
+It has folder for Train/Test/Validation data with corrected labels.
+    # -fer : path to fer dataset that you have extracted.
+    # -ferplus : path to fer2013new.csv file that comes with this repository in the data folder

     python utils/prepare_data.py -d ./data -fer ./data/fer2013.csv -ferplus ./data/fer2013new.csv
 ```
 In this step, we read the raw FER data, correct the labels using FER+ labels, and save as png images.